 Attack Vector

 This is the oldest but still most common security incident.
-Developers hardcode exchange API keys during debugging, then accidentally push to a public repo.
-Automated scrapers on GitHub scan new commits 24/7 for key patterns—from detection to abuse typically takes less than 5 minutes.
+Developers hardcode exchange API keys during debugging and accidentally push them to public repos.
+GitHub has automated crawlers scanning 24/7 for key patterns in new commits—time from discovery to abuse is typically less than 5 minutes.

-Even worse, if you delete the commit containing the key afterwards, Git history still retains it.
-Attackers can find deleted sensitive info through git log.
+Even worse, if you delete the commit containing the key later, the Git history still retains it.
+Attackers can use git log to find deleted sensitive information.

 Defense Strategies